Delegation, help the sun shine brighter

 The legislation would enhance the ombudsman’s mediation process by giving parties a meaningful incentive to cooperate so as to avoid board review, while at the same time enabling that review for disputes in real need of a binding decision.

 Ultimately, the bill would create more equitable access, ensure transparency and would help restore public trust in state and local government.
 The ombudsman and the compliance board are in unanimous agreement that this tweak of the PIA should become law.
 The Maryland Delaware D.C.
-Press Association, of which The Enterprise is a longtime member, also enthusiastically supports this legislation.
+Press Association, of which the Maryland Independent is a longtime member, also enthusiastically supports this legislation.

 Remember, this bill would be means for anyone in Maryland to gain easier access to public information that should be available to all without undue hardship.
 Of course, as journalists we wholeheartedly back the legislation.
 We stand in your place at county commissioner and school board meetings and in interviews with a variety of elected and other public officials.
 We speak truth to power, and always keep your interests as taxpayers and readers of our newspaper in mind.